pantheon-systems/documentation/source/content/php-versions.md

 ## Configure Your PHP Version

 PHP versions can be set using the `pantheon.yml` configuration file in the root of your site's code repository.
-If you have a local git clone of your site, the project root is `/code/`.

 Configurations made in `pantheon.yml` will override custom settings in `pantheon.upstream.yml`.